ErrorNull0/enTowerDefense/README.md

 - A weapons bag and loot crate will spawn close by that contains necessary items, which include a red pill, a stack of wood blocks, and a stack vending machines.

 - Build a defensive area with your wood blocks on or around the tower frame, and place the vending machines in strategic areas for easy access.
-Note: the tower frame and vending machines are indestructable.
+Note: the tower frame and vending machines are indestructible.

 - For multiplayer, all players must be spawned into the map during this pre-battle period.
 Each player will receive their own weapons bag and loot crate.